John Constantine: Reception and legacy

 Fandomania.com ranked the film Constantine in No. 13 of their Ultimate 20 Comic Book Film Adaptations, stating that Keanu Reeves's performance "was good", although saying it might have been better if "played by the person the character was originally modelled after: Sting of the Police."
 TopTenz.net ranked him No. 5 in Top 10 Comic Book Anti-Heroes, saying that "Just knowing John Constantine is likely to get you killed: during his comic's run just about every member of his supporting cast has either been killed, maimed, mutilated, tortured and coerced into making deals with fiends from the Pit.
 And yet Constantine goes on, a supernatural warrior willing to pay almost any price to keep the darkest evil at bay.
 In recent times Constantine has got rid of the guilt and self-loathing plaguing him by magically giving it the physical form of a baby and throwing it off a cliff.
 What a magnificent bastard..."

 Sonia Harris from Comics Should Be Good praised Hellblazer, saying that "watching John delve into his past in order to exorcise his (and the worlds [sic]) literal and metaphorical demons is a delight.
 Simon Bisley does an incredible job of visually contrasting the pretty young version of Constantine with the imposing man he has become.
 Time and misadventure have scarred and hardened John, and the man he has become has the strength and will to transform his environment by channelling the anger that pained him so much as a young, fresh-faced, suicidal punk kid."
 Constantine ranked 30th on ComicsAlliance's 50 Sexiest Male Characters in Comics list that even though almost all of his relationships end badly, they can't warn others against his wily charms.
 Furthermore, Constantine has been analyzed as a stereotypical depiction of a European in fiction.

 Hellblazer boosted the popularity and image of the occult detective fiction genre and shaped it into its modern form.
 Many modern examples of the genre such as Hellboy, Supernatural, Grimm, The Originals, and The Dresden Files have been influenced by the character.
 Many imitators of both the series and its character flourished such as Criminal Macabre, Gravel, Planetary, and others.
-Its elements and style have been used countless of times in other works and many analogues of the cynical John Constantine have appeared.
+Its elements and style have been used countless times in other works and many analogues of the cynical John Constantine have appeared.